Aylur/ags/docs/guide/first-widgets.md

 > [!INFO]
 >
 > Attributes prefixed with `$` will connect to a `signal` of the widget.
 Their
-> types unfortunately can not be generated.
-Refer to the Gtk docs on what
+> types unfortunately can not be generated at the moment due to TypeScript
-> signals are available.
+> limitations.
+Refer to the Gtk docs on what signals are available.

 <!--  -->